injekt666/nim-scambaiting-tools/README.md

 # Malwares

-- `malwares/disk_wiper.nim` malware wipes all the disk for real ASAP, silent, No GUI, wont stop if a file fails.
+- `malwares/disk_wiper.nim` malware wipes all the disk for real, silent, No GUI, wont stop if a file fails.
-- `malwares/home_wiper.nim` malware wipes all the Home folder for real ASAP, silent, No GUI, wont stop if a file fails.
+- `malwares/home_wiper.nim` malware wipes all the Home folder for real, silent, No GUI, wont stop if a file fails.
-- `malwares/gui_wiper.nim` malware wipes the folder you choose from a GUI, wont stop if a file fails.
+- `malwares/gui_wiper.nim` malware wipes the folder you choose from a GUI (OpenFolder Dialog), wont stop if a file fails.

 # Spywares